 - respond in writing; - respond orally. - 3.
-The board of examiners will determine whether fraud or plagiarism has occurred or whether a case involves a student being an accessory to fraud or plagiarism and will inform the student of its decision in writing and of the sanctions in accordance with the stipulations of the fourth paragraph, stating the possibility of appeal to the Examination Appeals Board. - 4.
-Fraud and plagiarism or being an accessory to either fraud or plagiarism will be punished by the board of examiners as follows: - a.
-In any event: - invalidation of the paper or examination submitted; - a reprimand, a note of which will be made in the student's file; - no longer being eligible for a positive degree classification (cum laude) as referred to in art.
+The Board of Examiners will determine whether fraud or plagiarism has occurred or whether a case involves a student being an accessory to fraud or plagiarism and will inform the student of its decision in writing of the sanctions in accordance with the stipulations of the fourth paragraph, stating the possibility of appeal to the Examination Appeals Board. - 4.
+Fraud and plagiarism or being an accessory to either fraud or plagiarism will be punished by the Board of Examiners as follows: - a.
+In any event: - invalidation of the paper or test; - a reprimand, a note of which will be made in the student's file; - no longer being eligible for a positive degree classification (cum laude) as referred to in Art.
 6.2. - b.
-In addition to depending on the nature and scale of the fraud or plagiarism, and on the students phase of study one or more of the following sanctions: - removal from the course; - exclusion from participation in examinations or other forms of testing belonging to the educational component concerned for the current academic year, or for a period of 12 months; - complete exclusion from participation in all examinations or other forms of testing for a period of 12 months. - c.
+In addition to depending on the nature and scale of the fraud or plagiarism, and on the students phase of study one or more of the following sanctions: - · removal from the course; - exclusion from participation in testsbelonging to the educational component concerned for the current academic year, or for a period of 12 months; - complete exclusion from participation in all tests for a period of 12 months. - c.
 In the event that the student has already received a reprimand: - complete exclusion from participation in all examinations or other forms of testing for a period of 12 months and a recommendation to leave the course. - d.
 In the case of extremely serious and/or repeated fraud or plagiarism, the Board of Examiners may recommend that the Executive Board permanently terminate the programme registration of the student concerned. - 5.
-If the Board of Examiners establishes that large-scale or organised fraud is involved such that the examination results as a whole will be affected, the Board of Examiners will declare without delay that the relevant examination is invalid and that all participants must resit the entire examination in the short term.
-At that time, the Board of Examiners will set the date on which the examination must be resat.
-This date will be a maximum of two weeks after the fraud was established, allowing participants to benefit by preparing for the examination.
+If the Board of Examiners establishes that large-scale or organised fraud is involved such that the test results as a whole will be affected, the Board of Examiners will declare without delay that the relevant test is invalid and that all participants must resit the entire test in the short term.
+At that time, the Board of Examiners will set the date on which the test must be resat.
+This date will be a maximum of ten working days after the fraud was established, allowing participants to benefit by preparing for the examination.

-art.
+Art.
 5.16 - dictionary

 - 1. Students whose previous education was completed abroad and who wish to consult a translation dictionary during a test in the first year of the Bachelor's programme must obtain prior written permission from the Board of Examiners.
 This permission may be granted for a maximum of one academic year. - 2.
-Without prejudice to the provisions in the previous paragraph, the examiner can decide for his or her course that each student may consult a translation dictionary during the test.
+Without prejudice to the provisions in the previous paragraph, the examiner can decide that each student may consult a translation dictionary during the test.